drewsilcock/silcock-dev/src/content/blog/how-postgres-stores-data-on-disk.md

 We can see here that each column is being stored right next to each other with a random byte in between each one.
 Let's dive in:

 - `0x 44 00 00 00` = `68` (must be little endian) so the first 4 bytes is the row's ID
 - Then, there's a random byte like `0x25` or `0x07` followed by the column data – the rest of the columns are string types so they're all stored in UTF-8.
 If you know what these inter-column bytes mean, leave a comment below!
-I can't figure it out.
+I can't figure it out. **Edit:** Thanks for everyone who commented with their insight on this.
+For an in-depth explanation, see the part 2 follow-on post: [How Postgres stores oversized values – let's raise a TOAST](/blog/how-postgres-stores-oversized-values).

-Individual values that are too big to store in here (e.g. they're more than 8 KiB in size) get stored in a separate relation, or [TOASTed](https://www.postgresql.org/docs/current/storage-toast.html) – this will be the topic of a future post 🍞.
+Individual values that are too big to store in here (e.g. they're more than 8 KiB in size) get stored in a separate relation, or [TOASTed](https://www.postgresql.org/docs/current/storage-toast.html) – this will be the [topic of a future post 🍞](/blog/how-postgres-stores-oversized-values).

 ## What happens when a row gets modifed or deleted?